rolling-scopes-school/qualifying-stage/tasks/creative-extension/coffee-house.md

 ## 🧑‍🏫 Presentation & Interview

-At the end of the task, you’ll present your project to your mentor.
+At the end of the task, you will present your project to an interviewer (one of the mentors).
 Prepare a short presentation (5–10 minutes) where you:

 - Explain your idea and what motivated you to choose it;